JordanHyatt/django-db-views/README.rst

 An app for creating and maintaining DB views based on ORM QuerySets
 -------------------------------------------------------------------

+This application is expecially useful for when you want to tie analytics tools such as tableau, etc directly into your backend.
+You can create the views required directly from the django ORM.

 django-db-views is a reusable, installable app for use with a Django project. **Please note** that using this package will result in the direct manipulation of your Django project's database.

 Installation: